theoboldalex/laravel_skills_test_part_one/README.md

 ## What I am looking for

-* Submit something that I can run locally
+- Submit something that I can run locally
-* Commiting changes with good messages as you go is very helpful
+- Commiting changes with good messages as you go is very helpful
-* You can update the README or add a NOTES.md detailing any decisions/tradeoffs you made, or changes you would make with more time
+- You can update the README or add a NOTES.md detailing any decisions/tradeoffs you made, or changes you would make with more time
-* Clean, secure, modular code written to your own standards of what good looks like.
+- Clean, secure, modular code written to your own standards of what good looks like.
 Add concise comments in the code if you want to explain a decision.
-* Pragmatism.
+- Pragmatism.
 I am not looking for complex solutions.
-* Feel free to install and use additional packages
+- Feel free to install and use additional packages
-* NO AI TOOLS TO BE USED
+- NO AI TOOLS TO BE USED

+## Extra Credit
+Drive out a new feature that adds an endpoint for deleting a user and meets the following criteria

+- Only user accounts that have been created in the last 14 days can be deleted
+- If a user cannot be deleted, you should return an appropriate error to the client